 First we see the Trinity.
 Jesus is standing in the water, the Holy Spirit is perched on His shoulder - or head - in visible form of a dove, and the Father is speaking out of the sky.
 All three persons may be observed, if not seen.
 Father in heaven, Son on earth by the river-bank, and Holy Spirit descending upon and resting on Jesus.

 Secondly, we hear that Jesus is "well-pleasing" to the Father, as He begins His public ministry.
 This is the judgment of God that Jesus is holy and without sin.
 He is fit to begin the great work of our salvation.
-We will hear the same judgment of God spoken from the mount of Transfiguration on January 24th, as Jesus sets His face to descend into Jerusalem to die for us.
-This is God the Father acknowledging His Son, and declaring that He is fit and holy and righteous as He begins His great work of His public ministry!
+We will hear the same judgment of God spoken from the mount of Transfiguration on January 21st as Jesus sets His face to descend into Jerusalem to die for us.
+This is God the Father acknowledging His Son, and declaring that He is fit and holy and righteous as He begins His great work in His public ministry!

 I want to take this opportunity to focus your minds on the song of the Angels to the Shepherds outside of Bethlehem.
 "Peace on earth, good will to men" is better translated "Peace on earth among men with whom He is well-pleased."
 This "Well-pleased" spoken over Jesus here, at the beginning, is what is accounted our own in connection with Jesus Christ, by grace through faith.
 These words here mean He is ready to be our Savior, and He has what we need, as He begins.
 Right here, right at the beginning of His public work, Jesus has what we need from Him to have peace with God and to end the wrath of God against our sins.